FAQs: Life at LMU as an Erasmus+, UK, SEMP or LMUexchange student

 Holders of an EHIC (European Health Insurance Card) will receive a digital Versicherungsbescheinigung (insurance certificate) from a statutory health insurance provider.
 Other students must take out a German health insurance policy in order to receive the digital insurance certificate.

 LMU offers an orientation program before the start of the semester, in cooperation with external partners.
-This consists of language courses and an extra-mural program with excursions in and around Munich.
-There are language courses across every level—all with a different focus.
-If you do not want to take a language course, you can choose just to participate in the extra-mural program.
+This consists of language courses and excursions in and around Munich.
+There are language courses across every level, all with a different focus.
+If you do not wish to take a language course, you can choose just to participate in the orientation and excursion program.

 The courses are subsidized by the International Office.
 If you need more information, you can find further details under our study preparation program.

 You can submit documents such as language certificates or Transcripts of Records later if they were not issued in time.
-If you have questions about this, please contact the International Office.
+If you have questions about this, please contact the Incoming Team.

 In principle, yes.